YuanSun-UoM/IPTpy/README.md

 # IPT-py

 IPT-py is a Python-based tool designed to process input data for [CESM](https://www.cesm.ucar.edu/).
-It serves as a replacement for the NCL-based [Input Processing Tool (IPT) for MISICA](https://github.com/NCAR/IPT/tree/master), which is no longer maintained or updated.
+It serves as a replacement for the NCL-based [Input Processing Tool (IPT) for MISICA](https://github.com/NCAR/IPT/tree/master), which is no longer maintained or updated by [NSF National Center for Atmospheric Research(NCAR)](https://ncar.ucar.edu/).

 IPT-py enables users to generate global anthropogenic emissions from CAMS or CEDS inventories for the FV dycore.
 Compared to the original, IPT-py offers greater flexibility by allowing users to generate specific species and specify data on a monthly basis.